April 11, 2011

 Abraham faced many harsh tests; family discord, marriage challenges, children challenges, horrible decisions that had to be made in terms of his family.
 He waited forever to have a child and then nearly lost him, and then his beloved wife died.
 His life was not easy.

 If we understand that the hurdles are the event, the hurdles were placed there on purpose for us to learn how to deal with them - then the problem is already half solved.
 You don't see many runners in this event saying, "Man, look at those darn hurdles, who the heck put them there?"

 Why don't they say this?
 Because they know that this is the event, they knew ahead of time that the hurdles would be there.
 Without those hurdles it would just be a race, which is not the event they signed up for.

-My friend, this is the event we signed up for when we entered this life; overcome hurdles, facing challenges and growing from them, and sometimes growing involves growing pains.
+My friends, this is the event we signed up for when we entered this life; overcoming hurdles, facing challenges and growing from them, and sometimes growing involves growing pains.

 People sometimes ask me, "So do you compete in Krav Maga competitions?" and I answer, the only competition, the only event I participate in, is life itself.
 Being faster than someone else does not matter to me unless he is chasing me.
 I have enough personal challenges without having to challenge another person.

 "The hurdle is the event, my fellow traveler told me.
 I said to him, "Thank you for sharing these words with me.
 The entire flight was worth it just to hear these words."

 So I now share these words with you - when you face a challenge, remember Abraham, and remember that we all have challenges, we all have journeys we must undertake, this is what the event is about.
 This is the event we signed up for.
 This is our life.
 Now let's jump over those hurdles.